 Most Damar apprentices earn above the current minimum apprentice wage of £4.81 per hour.
 But it’s not all about the money – also consider the progression opportunities and the experience that your son or daughter will receive.

 The apprentice does not need to make any financial contribution and so there is no debt..
 The cost is split between the Government and the employer.
 This is a huge benefit to the apprentice – in most cases the true cost of their apprenticeship is between £4,000 and £9,000 per year.

 If your child already has qualifications that overlap significantly with the apprenticeship they may be ineligible for funding.
 Damar can advise on this.

-Many apprenticeships contain a nationally recognised certificate or diploma in the relevant subject area issued by a respected awarding body such as City & Guilds, the Chartered Institute of Legal Executives, the Association of Accounting Technicians or Pearson Edexel.
+Your child will receive a nationally recognised apprenticeship completion certificate that proves they have been externally assessed as meeting the requirements of their role.
+Damar delivers apprenticeships from level 2 (equivalent to 5 GCSEs) up to level 7 (the same level as a master’s degree).
+Some apprenticeships also contain a nationally recognised certificate or diploma in the relevant subject area issued by a respected awarding body such as City & Guilds, the Chartered Institute of Legal Executives, the Association of Accounting Technicians or Pearson Edexel.
 If your child doesn’t already have good GCSEs in maths and English, they will also achieve functional skills qualifications in these areas.
-Your child will also receive a certificate to prove they have completed their full apprenticeship.
-We celebrate all of our apprentices' achievements on our Facebook, Twitter and LinkedIn feeds.

 All apprenticeships last for at least a year.
-Some of our advanced and higher level apprenticeships take longer - up to two and a half years.
+Some of our advanced and higher level apprenticeships take longer – up to three years.